loopDelicious/joyce-portfolio/README.md

 Deployed on http://meowsergirl.com/

-To update deployment using NGINX and Digital Ocean, navigate to remote server, pull latest repo, and build:

-    `# git pull`
+To update deployment use npm custom script:

-    `# npm run build`
+    `# npm run deploy`